murtaza98/WeAR/README.md

    - Open the scene `MainScene`.
     - Navigate to `Assets/Scenes/SampleScene.unity` in the `Project` window.
     - Double click on the `SampleScene.unity` file to open it.
+   - Start the server
+    - Clone this server repo and start the python server
+    - Enter the server URL in this app over [here](https://github.com/murtaza98/WeAR/blob/ab6f4173a0700960f17d08d88b76ff62a4333a34/Assets/Scripts/Credentials.cs#L7).
    - Build for Android
       - Select the File > Build Settings menu option.
       - Select Android in the Platform list.